varnishcache/varnish-cache/doc/sphinx/phk/gzip.rst

 In vcl_miss{} you can remove the "Accept-Encoding: gzip" header, if you do not want the backend to gzip this object.

-In vcl_fetch{} two new variables allow you to modify the gzip-ness of objects during fetch:
+In vcl_backend_response{} two new variables allow you to modify the gzip-ness of objects during fetch:

 	set beresp.do_gunzip = true;